-The WIDA Secure Portal (portal.wida.us) is the home of the ACCESS for ELLs training courses you need to complete to familiarize yourself with each assessment that will be administered within your district or school.
+The WIDA Secure Portal (https://portal.wida.us) is the home of the ACCESS for ELLs training courses you need to complete to learn about each assessment that will be administered within your district or school.
 It's also where you can check the certification status of your test administrators.
-In the WIDA Secure Portal, you have access to the Download Library, where you can find secure resources like recorded webinars and test materials for some WIDA assessments.
+In the WIDA Secure Portal, you have access to secure resources like recorded webinars and test materials for some WIDA assessments.